Amazon Business Model: How Amazon Generates Revenue

 How Does Amazon Work?

 Amazon runs a platform business model as the core with many other business units within the core model.
-Some units such as Prime and the advertising business are heavily linked to e-commerce platforms.
+Some units, such as Prime and the advertising business, are heavily linked to e-commerce platforms.
 For example, Prime helps reward Amazon customers, thus growing its platform business.
 Other units, such as AWS, helped improve Amazon's technical infrastructure.
-Amazon sells a variety of its own products on the platform, but also allows third-party sellers to sell to customers.
+Amazon sells a variety of its own products on the platform but also allows third-party sellers to sell to customers.

 What Does Amazon Sell?

 Currently, the platform offers products and services such as Amazon Prime Video, Amazon Music, Appstore for Android, Echo and Alexa, Fire tablets and TVs, Kindle e-readers and books, merchant products and seller products.
-Amazon's target audience is customers who buy products, and subscribe to its services.
-So vendors sell their products on the platform and developers are focusing on using AWS technology for infrastructure, digital products and services.
+Amazon's target audience is customers who buy products and subscribe to its services.
+So vendors sell their products on the platform, and developers are focusing on using AWS technology for infrastructure, digital products, and services.

-The main products and services of Amazon
+The main products and services of Amazon, Amazon Revenue Breakdown piechart

 Revenue and services of Amazon